 These taco soup ingredients are mostly found in your pantry, and then we just add a quick homemade taco seasoning for that authentic Mexican flavor:

-• Taco Seasoning – Prepare our homemade taco seasoning (which is easy), or use your favorite store-bought taco seasoning packet
+• Taco Seasoning – Prepare our easy homemade taco seasoning (which is easy and the perfect blend of spices), or use your favorite store-bought taco seasoning.

 • Ground Beef – Use lean ground beef 85-90% for best taste.
 Since we’re using lean ground beef, add a little oil to keep it from sticking to the pan